gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 When a device needs to be located, iCloud3 sends a location request to Apple.
 Apple locates <u>all</u> devices on the Family Sharing List, not just the one that issued the request. iCloud3 receives the location information and updates all tracked and monitored devices with the new information.

-However, when you are using several Apple Accounts and both apple accounts are sharing the same devices, you can limit the devices located during a location request to those 'owned' by that Apple Account.
-There are benefits and determents associated with each method.
+However, when you are using several Apple Accounts and both Apple accounts are sharing the same devices, you can limit the devices located during a location request to those 'owned' by that Apple Account.
+There are benefits and detriments associated with each method.

 - Improved response time when an Apple account's devices are being located since Apple does not have to locate all the devices in the Family Sharing list.
 - Additional location requests must be sent to Apple to locate the devices on the other Apple account